How to open Spanish bank account ?

-First of all, if you plan on staying in Spain for longer than six months you should get settled, you will probably need a bank account.
+First of all, if you plan on staying in Spain for longer than six months, you will probably need a bank account.
 For foreigners in Spain, there are two types of bank accounts: resident and non-resident accounts.
 Banking and payments will be easier once you open a bank account in Spain, especially if you don’t have a ‘chip and pin’ debit or credit card.

 Requirements for opening an account:

 - applicants must be aged 18 or over

 - photographic proof of identity (passport or National Identity Card from the country of origin for each of the applicants)

 - proof of occupation or status (employment contract/payslip, letter from accountant/lawyer, pension or disability payment confirmation, student card).
 This is an extra requirement introduced in 2007 by the Bank of Spain as a measure to combat money-laundering

 - residents also need to produce their Foreigner Identification Number and certificate (Número de Identificación de Extranjeros or NIE)

 - confirmation of address (utility bill, driving licence or council tax bill; proof of address must have been issued within the last 3 months)